 2See Appendix D for threat criteria.

 Table 3.
 Percentage of breeding sites and global population of each species of albatross and large petrel (Macronectes and Procellaria spp.) that are affected by terrestrial threats.
+Species without listed threats are excluded.
 See Appendix D for threat criteria.